dourouc05/QtDocTools/README.md

 Overall, the process is to run QDoc to get HTML files, then to turn them into DocBook with some XML-to-XML transformation.

+The end goal is to produce the best DocBook output as possible, to encode a lot of information, so that the transformation does not need to be repeated often to add new tags to have a better representation of the content.

 In more details, the following steps are required:

 - Apply QDoc on Qt's sources (`main_script/qt5.py`):